KuiyueRO/siyuan-mobile-helper/README.md

-v0.0.1 ⭐⭐⭐Early preview version, no bugs guaranteed, I have no problem using it myself.
+v0.0.1 ⭐⭐⭐Early preview version, no guarantee of bug-free, I have no problem using it myself.

 > A plugin to optimize the mobile experience.
 Currently, it only has the feature of switching between mobile mode and desktop mode.